NathanHM/maedras-vault/content/Sessions/Session 03.md

 - They discover [[Cult of the Eternal Ember|cultists]] performing a ritual; all but one are defeated.
 - [[Evangaline]] is rescued unharmed.
 - Gold goblets worth 69gp each are found in the ritual chamber.
-- The session ends with the party deciding to return [[Evangaline]] to her father near the baker’s house.
+- The session ends with the party deciding to return [[Evangaline]] to her father near the baker's house.